HeliosPrimeOne/ragforge/README.md

 - There’s a few to choose from in the constants.py file.
 - They use more memory to load so be aware of the hardware demands.
-- Just uncomment/comment the model you want to u use.
+- Just uncomment/comment the model you want to use.
 It’ll download it locally.
-- Then you can disconnect from the internet again per usual if u want.
+- Then you can disconnect from the internet again per usual if you want.

 When DB is created successfully you will see these 2 entries at the end of the study.py process:
 - **load INSTRUCTOR_Transformer**